junyanz/CycleGAN/README.md

 Please pay attention to the direction. `which_direction='BtoA'` was used because the pretrained network transforms photos to Ukiyo-e-style images, but the dataset `ukiyoe2photo` is from Ukiyo-e paintings to photos. `model=one_direction_test` loads the code that generates outputs of the trained network in only one direction.

-## Setup Training and Test data
-To train CycleGAN model on your own datasets, you need to create a directory with subdirectories `trainA` and `trainB` that contain images from domain A and B. You can test your model on your training set by setting ``phase='train'`` in  `test.lua`.
-You can also create subdirectories like `testA` and `testB` if you have additional test data.

-You should **not** expect our method to work on any combination of two random datasets (e.g. cats <-> keyboards).
-From our experiments, we find it works better if two datasets share similar visual content.
-For example, landscape painting <-> landscape photographs works much better than portrait painting <-> landscape photos.
-Zebras <-> l horses achieves compelling results while cats <-> l dogs completely fails.
-See the following section for more discussion.

-## Failure cases
-Several typical failure cases are shown [here](https://junyanz.github.io/CycleGAN/images/failures.jpg).
-On translation tasks that involve color and texture changes, like many of those reported above, the method often succeeds.
-We have also explored tasks that require geometric changes, with little success.
-For example, on the task of `dog<->cat` transfiguration, the learned translation degenerates to making minimal changes to the input.
-We also observe a lingering gap between the results achievable with paired training data and those achieved by our unpaired method.
-In some cases, this gap may be very hard -- or even impossible,-- to close: for example, our method sometimes permutes the labels for tree and building in the output of the cityscapes photos->labels task.

 ## Display UI